← Blog

 Understanding the TPU Advantage

 Before we jump into how TPUs accelerate training, it helps to understand what makes them different from GPUs.
-In machine learning, the dominant operations are matrix multiplications massive batches of multiply accumulate operations that transform high imensional tensors.
+In machine learning, the dominant operations are matrix multiplications — massive batches of multiply-accumulate operations that transform high-dimensional tensors.

-TPU v4, for example, contains MXUs that can perform 275 trillion matrix multiply-accumulate operations per second.
-To understand why this matters, let's look at what actually happens in a neural network layer.
+TPU v4 can perform 275 trillion matrix multiply-accumulate operations per second.
+To understand why this matters, let's look at a typical BERT-large layer:

 Operations = 32 × 1024 × 4096 = 134 million MACs per layer forward pass